graphistry/graphistry-cli/docs/configure.md

 ## Further configuration: docker-compose.yml and Caddyfile

 * More advanced administrators may edit `docker-compose.yml` .
 Maintenance is easier if you never edit it.
-* Custom TLS is via editing `Caddyfile`([Caddy docs](https://caddyserver.com/docs/automatic-https)) and mounting your certificates via `docker-compose.yml` ([Caddy Docker docs](https://github.com/abiosoft/caddy-docker)).
-Caddy supports LetsEncrypt with automatic renewal, custom certificates and authorities, and self-signed certificates.
+* Custom TLS is via editing `Caddyfile`([Caddy docs](https://caddyserver.com/docs/automatic-https)), see below

 ## SSO

-Contact staff for setting up social logins to GitHub/Google, and support for exposing additional SSO layers to further social logins and/or internal systems like LDAP.
+Contact staff for setting up internal SSO (OIDC: Okta, ...) or via social logins to GitHub/Google

 ## TLS

 We encourage everyone to use HTTPS over HTTP, especially through the automatic TLS option, for [securing authentication](authentication.md)

+Graphistry supports both free automatic TLS within your server (Caddy/LetsEncrypt) and offloading to an external load balancer or proxy

 ### Setup free Automatic TLS